A Theory of Self-Resonance After Inflation, Part 2: Quantum Mechanics and Particle-Antiparticle Asymmetry: Introduction

-However, the post-inflationary era is much more uncertain.
-This era is essential for understanding the transition from the inflaton into other fields, including the Standard Model degrees of freedom.
-In this post-inflationary era, tremendous power can be generated on small scales from particle interactions.
-Indeed various forms of resonance can take place, including self-resonance, as quantum perturbations of the inflaton are ``pumped" by the homogeneous background.
-Many interesting works, often investigating the coupling to other fields, has appeared in the literature \cite{Kofman:1994rk,Kofman:1997yn,Greene:1997fu,Battefeld:2008bu,Greene:1997ge,Bassett:1999ta,Dufaux:2006ee,Greene:1998nh,Greene:2000ew,Peloso:2000hy,Davis:2000zp,Braden:2010wd,Deskins:2013dwa,Barnaby:2011qe,GarciaBellido:2008ab,Figueroa:2009jw,Ashoorioon:2013oha,Amin:2010dc,Gleiser:2011xj,Amin:2011hj}.
 During this phase, a detailed understanding of the relationship between the classical field approximation and the quantum behavior of many particles is important.
 But perhaps the most important feature of the early universe that remains uncertain is the generation of all the matter in the universe.
 This is thought to arise from the decay of the inflaton.
 If subsequent interactions are sufficiently symmetric between particles and antiparticles, then no net baryon number will be left over.
 Hence it is essential to formulate models of the generation of asymmetry between particles and antiparticles.
 In this paper we address these quantum and particle-antiparticle asymmetry issues.

 This is the second in a two part series of papers.
 In the first paper \cite{Part1} we introduced a large class of interesting models.
 Namely, models with an arbitrary number of scalar fields, organized by an internal $\mathcal{O}(\N)$ symmetry.
 Since couplings to other fields can be small, (as is often assumed for the flatness of the inflationary potential to be technically natural), it can sometimes be the case that self-resonance after inflation is most important.
 With multiple fields, we showed in Part 1 \cite{Part1} that the field decomposes into adiabatic and isocurvature modes.
 We showed that the spectrum is gapless, as required by the Goldstone theorem, and derived the growth rates (``Floquet exponents") from the appropriate time averaged pressure and densities.
 We saw that the resonance structure could be particularly efficient at relatively long wavelengths, as it is dominated by the first instability band.
 We found that for positive self couplings, the adiabatic mode is stable, while the isocurvature modes are unstable.
 While for negative self couplings, the adiabatic mode is unstable, while the isocurvature modes are stable.
 This was derived from the background pressure associated with the adiabatic mode, and an auxiliary pressure associated with the isocurvature modes.